carpentries/instructor-training/episodes/11-practice-teaching.md

 > ## Reading It Isn't Enough
 > Several research studies (in [2007][fincher-warren], [2012][fincher-stories], and [2015][barker-practice]) have shown
 > that teachers don't adopt instructional practices based on reports about the effectiveness of those practices.
-> Although some may try these practices in the hope it helps them solve a problem, or because they
-> are the few that are interested in experimenting with them to improve their teaching, social norms, institutional
+> Social norms, institutional
-> culture, and lack of time and support prevents many teachers from looking beyond the lesson as it has been taught 'all
+> culture, and lack of time and support prevents many teachers from moving out of
-> these years'.
+> their accustomed teaching habits.
 Change in teaching doesn't come about through reading about new teaching practices, but by seeing
 > these practices in action, practicing them and getting feedback from other instructors.
 {: .callout}